cocos/cocos-docs/en/cocos-service/hms-analytics.md

 - Refer to the [Configuring App Information in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050163815) documentation to complete developer registration, app creation, enable Huawei Analysis Service parameter configuration, and enable the API.

-- At the bottom of the Analytics Kit service panel, fill in the **App installation source**.
-For example, if the app installation source is AppGallery, you can customize it as `AppGallery`.
-The name can contain a maximum of 128 characters, including letters, digits, underscores (_), hyphens (-), and spaces.
+- Fill in **App installation source** in "Params Config" of Analytics Kit service panel.
+For example, if the installation source of the application is Huawei AppGallery, you can fill in `AppGallery`.
+The installation source name can contain up to 128 characters, including letters, digits, underscores (_), hyphens (-), and spaces.
 The name cannot start or end with a space if it contains only digits.

   ![](hms-analytics/ana-filter.jpg)